Cut-Set Bounds on Network Information Flow: Comparison

+From the definitions of the network sharing bound and the P\emph{d}E bound it can be noted that both bounds depend on a choice of source ordering and to compute the tightest bounds all possible orderings have to be considered.
+Also note that determination of the tightest \pde\ sets involves exhaustively searching over all subsets of edges for a given source ordering.
+In contrast, we will use structural properties of functional dependence to efficiently compute all network bottlenecks, namely the maximal irreducible sets.

-\begin{theorem} Furthermore, there exists a network such that the inclusion is strict. \end{theorem} \begin{IEEEproof} Let $\A$ be a progressive $d$-separating edge-set bounding the rate of sources $Y_{\W}$ for a given network.
-Then we prove that $\psi(\A,Y_{\W^c})=\nodes$ in Construction-B. The rest follows from Theorem~\ref{thm:mainresult2}.
+\begin{theorem} Furthermore, there exists a network such that the inclusion is strict. \end{theorem} \begin{IEEEproof} Let $\A$ be a progressive $d$-separating edge-set bounding the rate with respect to $Y_{\W}$ for a given network.
+Then we prove that $\psi(\A,Y_{\W^c})=\X$ in network FDG.
+The rest follows from Theorem~\ref{thm:mainresult2}.

-First note that the Step~1(a) in Definition \ref{def:PdE} considers $\graph_{An(\A,Y_{\sessions})}$ and Step~1(b) removes edges outgoing from nodes in $\A,Y_{\W^c}$ and subsequently removes nodes and edges with no incoming edges and nodes respectively (except for source nodes).
+First note that the Step~1(a) in Definition \ref{def:PdE} considers ancestral part of $\{\A,Y_{\W},\hat{Y}_{\W}\}$ and Step~1(b) removes edges outgoing from nodes in $\A,Y_{\W^c}$ and subsequently removes nodes and edges with no incoming edges and nodes respectively (except for source nodes).
 Denote the resulting graph by $\graph'$.
-Step~2 checks connectivity of $Y_s:s \in \W$ and $\hat Y_s:s \in \W$ in $\graph'$ in iterative manner with respect to some ordering $\sigma$.
+Step~2 checks connectivity of $Y_s:s \in \W$ and $\hat Y_s:s \in \W$ in $\graph'$ in iterative manner with respect to some $\prec$.

 In contrast, Definition~\ref{def:fd1} first removes edges outgoing from nodes in $\A, Y_{\W^c}$ and successively removes nodes and edges with no incoming edges and nodes respectively.
-In the second stage, it checks connectivity of each $Y_s,s \in \W$ with $\hat Y_s, S \in \W$ in $\graph_{\An(\A, Y_{\W^c})}$ in in iterative manner.
+In the second stage, it checks connectivity of each $Y_s,s \in \W$ with $\hat Y_s, S \in \W$ in $\graph^*_{\An(\A, Y_{\W^c})}$ in iterative manner.
 But note that